aesthetic-suite/framework/docs/formats/web/css-in-js.md

 > JavaScript formats will use `.js` file extensions.

-## Tokens
+## Variables

 As mentioned above, a design system and multiple theme files are created.
-The design system file defines primitive tokens through an exported `Design` class instance.
-Each theme file defines color and palette tokens through an exported `Theme` class instance, while also inheriting all primitive tokens from the parent design system.
+The design system file defines primitive variables through an exported `Design` class instance.
+Each theme file defines color and palette variables through an exported `Theme` class instance, while also inheriting all primitive variables from the parent design system.

 The compiled design system file looks something like the following: